-- A procedural irregularity that affected the outcome of the matter; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; or

-The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+- A procedural irregularity that affected the outcome of the matter - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter - The Title IX Coordinator, investigator(s) or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter

-Decision-maker:

-Appeals for both GCSOM learners and employees will be decided by the Appeals Officer, who is the Dean of the School of Medicine.
-The Appeals Officer will conduct the appeal in an impartial manner and will not serve as a decision-maker for any other part of the grievance procedures.
-The Appeals Officer will ensure both parties are treated fairly in the process and afforded their rights as set forth in this policy.
+Decision-maker: Appeals for both GCSOM learners and employees will be decided by the appeals officer, who is the director of the Office of Institutional Research, Planning and Effectiveness.
+The appeals officer will conduct the appeal in an impartial manner and will not serve as a decision-maker for any other part of the grievance procedures.
+The appeals officer will ensure both parties are treated fairly in the process and afforded their rights as set forth in this policy.